albar965/littlenavmap-manual/en/SCENERY.md

 ### Magnetic Declination {#magnetic-declination}

-_Little Navmap_ reads the magnetic declination from different sources or calculates it using the world magnetic model (WMM) depending on simulator and navaid.
+_Little Navmap_ reads the [magnetic declination](https://en.wikipedia.org/wiki/Magnetic_declination) from different sources or calculates it using the world magnetic model ([WMM](https://en.wikipedia.org/wiki/World_Magnetic_Model)) depending on simulator and navaid.

 The data is updated when loading the scenery library and is also stored in the scenery library database for each simulator.

-Note that the calibrated magnetic declination of a VOR may differ from the actual declination in a region as it does in reality.
-The calibration of a VOR could be done a long time ago while the real declination in the environment changed in the meantime.
-Therefore, magnetic course values might differ in some cases.
-This can result in strange course readings in flight plans.
+See chapter [Flight Plan - Magnetic Declination](FLIGHTPLAN.md#magnetic-declination) for information how this impacts flight plans.

 #### FSX and Prepar3D